jbossdemocentral/rhdm7-install-demo/README.md

 1. [Download and unzip](https://github.com/jbossdemocentral/rhdm7-install-demo/archive/master.zip) or [clone this repo](https://github.com/jbossdemocentral/rhdm7-install-demo.git).

-2. Run the "init-openshift.sh" file (for Linux and macOS, Windows support will be added in the near future).
+2. Run the `init-openshift.sh` (Linux/macOS) or `init-openshift.ps1` (Windows) file.
 This will create a new project and application in OpenShift.

 3. Login to your OpenShift console.
 For a local OpenShift installation this is usually: https://{host}:8443/console